chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/fem_formulation.rst

 Origin of the finite element formulation
 ##########################################

 This section describes the FEM formulation used within Lethe.
 Starting from the strong form of the equations, we obtain the weak-form.
-We then briefly discuss the challenges associated with solving the Navier-Stokes equations before we introduce the two approaches that are available in Lethe to solve them
+We then briefly discuss the challenges associated with solving the Navier-Stokes equations before we introduce the two approaches that are available in Lethe to solve them.

 Starting from the incompressible Navier-Stokes equations: